Life is made up of a lot of endless details. And, as financial people, the endless details are where we shine.

 The big picture can be a lot of things.
 And, given how life can play tricks on us, having several big picture long term plans is probably a good idea.
 Any one of these big ideas should be something that you would find appropriate.

 Current events will always affect us.
 There are boom times and times best described as great recessions.
-(I don’t know.
-Are we still allowed to use that word or are we finally in recovery?)
+(I don’t have a name yet for what we are facing in the next piece of time.)

 Just always keep in mind that you only get to do your life once.
 And, all you can do is try.